Tony Hester – Director

 Grania Jenkins RMN, BSHons, MSc, DMS, PiP2 – Associate Director (Mental Health Independent Investigations)

 Grania is passionate and committed to improving the provision of integrated health and social care services to adults and children with mental health and behavioural issues.
 Through her work within the Third Sector Grania has substantial experience of user engagement in both their own recovery programme and in developing accessible involvement in organisational management.
-She is particularly interested in improving the quality of complaint and investigation management to support organisations and individuals to learn from incidents in order to improve the quality of standards of service delivery and the experiences of patients and their families.
+She is particularly interested in improving the quality of complaint and investigation management to support organisations and individuals to learn from incidents.
+This enables them to improve the quality of standards of service delivery and the experiences of patients and their families.
 Apart from extensive clinical and managerial qualifications she is also qualified (PiP2) to undertake serious and complex investigations, as well as Root Cause Analysis investigations.

 Please contact us to discuss your requirements with one of the management team.